w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

 * Discuss different types of accessibility requirements based on audio and video content.
 These include transcripts, captions, description of visual information, and sign languages.
 Explain that these requirements vary depending on whether the content is live or pre-recorded.
 For references on the accessibility requirements of different types of audio and video content, see [Checklists for Audio and Video](/media/av/planning/#checklist).
-* Demonstrate accessibility best practices when creating audio and video content for accessibility.
-These include clear speech, language, and audio, sufficient contrast ratio for videos, and ensuring visibility of the speakers.
+* Demonstrate accessibility best practices for creating audio and video content.
+These include clear speech, language, and audio, sufficient contrast ratio for videos, and speakers visibility.
 * Warn students that any flashing and blinking content can create seizures and physical reactions for people.
-Authors must ensure that there is no flashing content that can create seizures or physical reactions.
-Explain the requirements for this content to flash only up to three times in one second or to be below the general flash and red flash thresholds.
+Authors must ensure that there is no flashing content that can create seizures physical reactions.
+Explain the requirements for content to flash only up to three times in one second or to be below the general flash and red flash thresholds.
 For information on the accessibility requirements for flashing content, see [Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold).
 * Give students examples of audio and video content.
 Help them brainstorm which alternatives they would include and which they would not include.
-Ask them to provide rationale for when not including a specific alternative.
+Ask them to provide rationale for when not including a specific alternative to help users save time and avoid frustrations.
 * Give students an existing audio and video project.
 Ask them to identify potential accessibility barriers to address.
 Help them brainstorm which accessibility best practices they could include in the planning phase to minimize such barriers.

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

 * Practical &mdash; Give students a piece of audio and video content.
 Ask them to determine which alternatives to include and which not to include, as well as to provide rationale when not including a specific alternative.
-Assess how students determine the required alternatives to audio and video content.
+Assess how students determine the required alternatives to audio and video content and how they provide rationale when not including a specific alternative.
 * Research &mdash; Ask students to research governmental regulations that may apply in their region for audio and video content.
 Then ask students to specify the accessibility requirements for different types of audio and video content.
 Assess how students determine the accessibility requirements for different types of audio and video content based on governmental regulations and other policy requirements.
 * Short Answer Questions &mdash; Ask students to describe best practices for creating audio and video content.
 Assess how students describe best practices for creating audio and video content.